• Skip to primary navigation

 Ingredients

-• 3 canned black beans 2 cups of dried black beans, if you’re making it from scratch
+• 3 cans black beans 2 cups of dried black beans, if you’re making it from scratch

 • 10 slices of bacon cut into small square pieces